lsst-sqre/sqr-039/index.rst

 Abstract
 ========

-This note summarizes the authentication and authorization needs for the Rubin Science Platform, discusses trade-offs between possible implementation strategies, and proposes a design based on identity-only JWTs and a separate authorization and user metadata service.
+This technote summarizes the authentication and authorization needs for the Rubin Science Platform, discusses trade-offs between possible implementation strategies, and proposes a design based on identity-only JWTs and a separate authorization and user metadata service.

+This is neither a complete risk assessment nor a detailed technical specification.
+Those topics will be covered in subsequent documents.

 .. _problem: